JoshuaKGoldberg/eslint-plugin-package-json/docs/rules/order-properties.md

 # order-properties

-💼 This rule is enabled in the following configs: ✔️ `legacy-recommended`, ✅ `recommended`, 📦 `recommended-publishable`.
+💼 This rule is enabled in the 🎨 `stylistic` config.

 🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).